tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 such as the RelatedCertificate extension {{?RELATED-CERTS=RFC9763}}.
 Lack of consistent binding policies can lead to interoperability issues and potential downgrade risks if only one chain is validated.

+The pairing of algorithms that can be combined presents an additional challenge.
+In the composite model, this can be mitigated by defining an explicit list of “known-good” algorithm combinations.
+However, in the dual certificate model, such explicit pairings cannot be standardized because the association between the traditional and PQC certificates is established at runtime and depends on deployment details.
+It is therefore the responsibility of the of the operator to ensure that only appropriate (traditional, PQC) pairs are used.

 # PQC Certificates